skrodal/relay-mediasite-harvest/README.md

 ## If a new version of the relay database is released

-- Update Database in /etc/odbc.ini
-- Update .env file in project root
+- Update .env file in project root to point to the new DB (e.g. `Relay507`)

 #FAQ